szczyglis-dev/py-gpt/README.md

 - Added LLM provider fallbacks to **OpenAILike** when a model is not yet supported by the native LlamaIndex integrations for OpenAI, Google, Anthropic, or xAI.
 - Added keyed memory storage to the **Memory** plugin.
 - Fixed collection of used URLs and attachments in **Chat with Files**.

-**2.8.14 (2026-09-10)**

-- Security, stability, and provider fixes - PR [#208](https://github.com/szczyglis-dev/py-gpt/pull/208) by [@atharvaHJoshi](https://github.com/atharvaHJoshi).
-- Fixed list selectors for vision models by removing checks for the deprecated vision mode.
-- Fixed the halt and acknowledgement flow in Computer Use.
-- Moved the native Perplexity LlamaIndex provider to the shared OpenAI-compatible wrapper.
-- Fixed legacy beta headers for Anthropic in Chat with Files mode.
-- Fixed support for remote tools and Computer Use in Chat with Files mode.
-- Fixed race conditions and restart loops in the IPython plugin.
-- Added splitter anchors to the CSS in the light theme.
-- Added a new model: `gpt-image-2.5`.
-- Added an **Insert date/time** option to the Notepad right-click menu.
-- Added support for Completion-only mode with models and providers other than OpenAI `gpt-3.5-instruct`.
-- Added support for local Jupyter/IPython in compiled builds.
-- Set IPython’s default stdin to `DEVNULL` when running code with interactive input to prevent freezes.
-- Added support for Computer Use in Realtime + Audio, Legacy Agents, and Autonomous modes.
-- Various UI and CSS fixes.

-**2.8.13 (2026-09-09)**

-- Fixed issue with empty parameters in the Anthropic API remote tool for computer use.
-- Added support for the use of computer use remote tool in Chat with Agents for Anthropic and Google.
-- Added **OSINT v2** preset to Chat with Agents.
-- Added a new plugin: **Memory (inline)**.
-- Updated IPython Dockerfile: included default installation of pandas, matplotlib, scikit-learn, and other useful libraries.
-- Integrated Google remote tool - MCP.
-- Added validation for pasting large directory attachments.
-- Enhanced CSS in chat view for better aesthetics.
-- Improved handling of multiple tabs.
-- Fixed issue with hiding date separators in context list view.
-- Corrected profile switch components restoration.
-- Other fixes.

-**2.8.12 (2026-09-08)**

-- Improved, extended, and fixed several bugs in the following modes: Chat, Realtime + Audio, Computer Use, Autonomous Agent, and Chat with Agents.
-- Added new models: **GPT-6 Astra** and **Claude Fable 5.1**.
-- Added a new remote tool in **Settings**: **Computer Use**, which allows you to control the computer in standard Chat mode.
-- Added item limits, a **Show more** option, and collapsible items to the project list.
-- Model responses are now split into partials and stored in the database.
-- Fixed multi-column context handling.
-- Fixed sandbox image URLs.
-- Removed redundant tool input/output from message footers.
-- Removed old and deprecated models.

 # Credits and links